manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Test_MRM _DLP_Policies.md

 1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.

-2. In **Microsoft Edge**, open a new tab and navigate to **https://outlook.office365.com**.
-You should be automatically logged in as Holly Dickson.  <br/>
+2. In **Microsoft Edge**, select the **Microsoft Office Home** tab, and then select the **Outlook** icon in the column of app icons on the left-side of the screen.
+When Outlook on the web opens, you should be automatically logged in as Holly Dickson.  <br/>

-	If **Outlook on the web** was already open, then verify that you are logged in as **Holly** by checking the user icon in the upper right corner (the **HD** circle).
+	**Note:** If **Outlook on the web** was already open, then verify that you are logged in as **Holly** by checking the user icon in the upper right corner (the **HD** circle).
 If Outlook was open for any other user, then close the tab and repeat the instructions in this step to open Outlook on the Web for Holly.

 3. In **Outlook on the web**, in the upper left corner of the screen, select **+New message**.